In May 2020, the Quality Assurance Committee agreed to extend the current CE cycles for all dentists by one year. This means:

 |Reading of current dental textbooks||10 CE points per textbook|

-The College reviews applications from study groups formed by dentists wishing to be recognized as an approved study club.
-Clubs can assign CE points to the various programs and meetings they sponsor.
+The College reviews applications from study groups formed by Ontario registered dentists wishing to be recognized as an approved study club.
+Study clubs can issue CE points for the CE programs and meetings they provide

-The e-Portfolio allows you to record your CE activities and keep track of your CE points by category.
-It also provides a running total of your progress, so you will know how many CE points you have claimed in each category and how many more you need to reach the required 90 CE points for the three-year cycle.
+The e-Portfolio is a secure online program that allows you to record your CE activities and keep track of your CE points by category.
+It provides a running total of your points and you can see your entries logged at a glance.

-Remember that you must keep your original CE documents.
-These documents must be retained for five years from the end of each three-year CE cycle and submitted to the College on request.
+Remember to obtain your CE attendance verification document after completing a CE activity.
+These documents must be retained for at least five years after the end of each three-year CE cycle and submitted to the College on request.

-The College randomly selects 50 members each month to have their e-Portfolio reviewed.
-The College notifies members in writing and dentists have 30 days to submit their CE documents to the College.
+The College randomly selects members each month for review of their e-Portfolio.
+Members who have been selected will be notified in writing by the College and will have 30 days to ensure that their e-Portfolio is updated, and to submit their CE attendance verification documents to the College.

 Quality Assurance and Continuing Education Administrator